objectiv/objectiv.io/docs/docs/tracking/core-concepts/validation.md

 When loaded, it will self-inject globally, and logging & validation will be enabled.

 See two examples below.
-More validation rules are available, such as Location Contexts that are in the wrong position in the stack, and will be expanded, e.g. redundant Contexts, or duplicate Contexts.
+There are more validation rules, such as for Location Contexts that are in the wrong position in the stack, and the rules will be expanded, for instance to detect redundant or duplicate Contexts.

 #### Example: Missing RootLocationContext